Cold plasma therapy for mobile wound care

 Broadly applicable in outpatient wound care

-PlasmaDerm® is suitable for a wide range of indications that are frequently encountered in everyday outpatient care.
-It is applied during dressing changes and can therefore be seamlessly integrated.
+PlasmaDerm is suitable for a wide range of indications commonly encountered in outpatient settings.
+As it is applied during routine dressing changes, the therapy can be seamlessly integrated into existing care workflows.

 Phase-appropriate wound management for chronic and poorly healing wounds, e.g:

-- Ulcers in peripheral arterial occlusive disease (PAD)
+- Ulcers due to peripheral arterial occlusive disease

 - Mixed venous-arterial ulcers